 - Enhancing employee engagement: Strategies for doing so include getting advanced automation in place (as Deloitte’s survey research indicates), providing clear career development opportunities and expanding training and development offerings.

-When setting their own talent management agenda, tax leaders should also bear in mind what works best when retaining top performers.
+When setting their own talent management agenda, tax leaders should also keep in mind what works best when retaining top performers.
 The CFOs in Deloitte’s survey research indicate that three mechanisms offer the most bang for their buck: